MA Criminology / Course details

 - View full page

 "The highlight of my course has been taking Data Analysis and Crime Mapping course units.

 "Both areas have opened many opportunities for me in the field of criminology."Prerna Meshram / Criminology MA

 The MA in Criminology course allows you to develop specialist knowledge of the current themes and historical debates surrounding crime causation, crime control and regulation of behaviour.

-This innovative course is taught by experts from sociological, legal and psychological backgrounds with real-world experience, benefitting you from research-led teaching, as well as strong links to wider criminal justice professions and industry.
+This innovative course is taught by experts from sociological, legal, and psychological backgrounds with real-world experience.
+You will benefit from research-led teaching, as well as strong links to wider criminal justice professions and industry.